groton-school/blackbaud-to-google-group-sync/README.md

 1. In [Google Cloud](https://console.cloud.google.com/), create a new project
 2. Under [IAM & Admin](https://console.cloud.google.com/iam-admin/iam) add a Google Workspace admin user as a principal with `Owner` role.
 (This user's email will be the value for the Heroku `GOOGLE_DELEGATED_ADMIN` environment variable)
 3. In [APIs & Services](https://console.cloud.google.com/apis/dashboard)
    1. Enable the `Admin SDK API`
    2. Under [Credentials](https://console.cloud.google.com/apis/credentials), create a Service Account
    3. Add a key to the Service Account and download the JSON credentials file (the contents of this file are value for the Heroku `GOOGLE_CREDENTIALS` environment variable)
 4. Copy the Unique ID of the Service Account (a 21-digit number)
 5. In Google Workspace Admin, go to Security/Access and data control/API controls and [Manage Domain Wide Delegation](https://admin.google.com/ac/owl/domainwidedelegation)
    1. Add a new API client
    2. The Client ID is the Service Account Unique ID
    3. The OAuth scope is `https://www.googleapis.com/auth/admin.directory.group`
    4. Authorize

+#### Secret Manager setup

+#### IAP setup

+#### Cloud Scheduler setup

 #### Commentary